girino/simplepricebot/README.md

 on telegram.

 Made for personal use, but might be useful for someone else, at least to leran how to code a bot.

+## usage

+Edit config.php.sample and rename it to config.php.
+Then run `php main.php`

+Alternatelly, use docker-compose: `docker-compose up -d`